My favourite bus is the 389 because it winds its way past so many fine pubs, restaurants & street cafes on its way from the Quay to Bondi

 If you can resist shopping at Westfield Bondi, then perhaps make your way to the Bondi beach bus stops for the 333 or the 380 services to the beach.
 When you tap your opal you will be charged a reduce fee for changing buses – just a dollar or so usually.

 Well, I think Mr Turnbull might have been right.
 The 389 is a great bus route, so I suggest you grab an Opal card and get to the bus stop.
 If you get off along the way and re-join the bus within 60 minutes, it counts your stop as a transfer and charges one fare.

 Who: Foodies, second-time visitors to Sydney, who want to see a bit more than the main sites.

 How much: A one-way trip on the bus is $4.50 without an Opal and a little less if you have one.

-When: Best on the weekend – avoid peak hours as the traffic will be horrendous both in the city and along Old South Head Road.
+When: Best on the weekend – avoid peak hours as the traffic can be horrendous in the city.

 I have enjoyed researching this and learning even more about ways to get around Sydney without using a car, so I have decided to make it a series Exploring Sydney by Bus.